 Also Read: Amazing Foods To Reduce LDL Cholesterol - Infographic

 Sodium consumption comes with many myths.
 In contrast to what people think, salt may not always contribute to causing excessive water retention in a healthy body.
 However, one must be mindful of using salt and it should not exceed the required daily intake.
-Himalayan salt and rock salt are some good examples of salt which can be used instead of normal refined salt.
+Himalayan salt and rock salt are some good examples of salt that can be used instead of normal refined salt.

 How To Use Salt As A Pre-Workout?